 - The post-click page doesn’t overwhelm the user with choices.
 Instead of directing visitors to the Hello Fresh product page or the company’s homepage and flood them with multiple offers, the page stays relevant to the offer and features only the meal plans applicable in the ad.

 Now let’s compare the page experience with what a user would see if they landed on the Hello Fresh recipe page (which acts as a product page) instead of the pre-cart page:

 The sheer number of choices on the page is bound to kick in the choice overload phenomenon and make the “Sign Up” CTA button click less likely to happen.

-Using a pre-cart landing page for your ecommerce post-click experience helps the user focus on the offer you advertised, persuading them to convert on the post-click page.
+Using a pre-cart landing page for your ecommerce post-click landing page helps the user focus on the offer you advertised, persuading them to convert on the post-click page.
 Directing users to a product page or other website pages doesn’t have this effect because these pages aren’t focused on one goal.